liloman/asyncBash/README.md

 It's so easy, nice and simple that I've made it along this tutorial and added to the default user functions. :rocket:

+#HOW

+100% bash scripting with a little help of tput. ;)

 #FAQ